The tables in this section present the research findings that drive many recommendations and standards of practice related to breast cancer.

-Most scientific reviews set certain standards for the studies they include.
+Most scientific reviews set standards for the studies they include.
 These standards are called “selection criteria” and are listed for each table in this section.

 The types of studies (for example, randomized controlled trial, prospective cohort, case-control) included in each table are listed in the selection criteria.

-When all else is equal, a larger number of people in a study means the study is better able to examine research questions.
+When all else is equal, a larger number of people in a study means the study is better able to answer research questions.
 While there are large, poorly-designed studies, in general, large studies are better than small ones.

-Learn more about statistical power.
+Learn more about study size and statistical power.

 The first column (from the left) lists either the name of the study or the name of the first author of the published article.

 Below each table, there's a reference list so you can find the original published articles.